 Our ZAPs are specially designed programs for school groups.
 All ZAPs cover science-related themes such as wildlife biology, conservation, and ecology and pollution management.
 Students experience both hands-on scientific activities and up close educational animal presentations.
 Teacher packets are provided for each topic along with pre-visit and post-visit activity ideas to extend the learning experience.

 Our interactive day and week-long camps allow children the opportunity to explore nature and learn about wildlife conservation and the Zoo’s wildlife ambassadors.
-Lehigh Valley Zoo is home to more than 294 animal ambassadors representing over 88 species.
-The Zoo’s animal collection includes 24 species classified as endangered, threatened, or species of concern such as: Kordofan Aoudad, Axolotl, Bobcat, West African Black Crowned Crane, Red Kangaroo, Laughing Kookaburra, Mongoose Lemur, Canada Lynx, Scimitar Horned Oryx, North American River Otter, Snowy Owl, African Penguin, Prehensile-tailed Porcupine, Two-toed Sloth, Trumpeter Swan, Tammar Wallaby, Mexican Gray Wolf, and Plains Zebra.
+Lehigh Valley Zoo is home to approximately 300 animal ambassadors representing 104 species.
+The Zoo’s animal collection includes 36 species classified as endangered, threatened, or species of concern such as: American Alligator, Kordofan Aoudad, Three Banded Armadillo, Axolotl, Boa Constrictor, Bobcat, Cockatoo, West African Black Crowned Crane, Dwarf Crocodile, Bald Eagle, Peregrine Falcon, Fisher, Fennec Fox, Gila Monster, Red Kangaroo, Laughing Kookaburra, Mongoose Lemur, Canada Lynx, Scimitar Horned Oryx, North American River Otter, African Grey Parrot, African Penguin, North American Porcupine, Prehensile-tailed Porcupine, Black Tail Prairie Dog, Ball Python, Burmese Python, Eastern Spotted Skunk, Linne’s Two-Toed Sloth, Trumpeter Swan, African Spurred Tortoise, Eastern Box Turtle, Ornate Box Turtle, Tammar Wallaby, Mexican Gray Wolf, and Plains Zebra.

 What businesses are eligible?